How SafePrompt's 4-Stage Detection Pipeline Works

 const result = await sp.check(userInput)

-This is the compound benefit of a network-connected security service vs. a self-hosted solution: your protection improves automatically as the network learns new attack patterns.
+This is the compound benefit of a network-connected service over a self-hosted one: your protection improves automatically as the network learns new attack patterns.